 Treatments for your cancer may also help to reduce the build up of fluid.

 Laser treatment is really a type of surgery.
 Doctors mostly use laser surgery to treat advanced lung cancer.
 They can use it to cut away any tumour that is blocking a main airway and making breathing difficult.
 You have this done through a tube down the throat (bronchoscopy).
 You have an anaesthetic or strong sedation first so you won't remember much, if anything, about it.
 Lasers seal off bleeding as they go.
 So you don't have to stay in hospital for long after the treatment.
 You may even be able to go home the same day.

-Just about any hospital that treats lung cancer could carry out laser surgery.
+Most hospitals that treat lung cancer carry out laser surgery.
 The operation usually works very well at relieving breathing difficulties.
 But it is not a cure.
 It does not treat cancer that has spread anywhere else in the body.
 The tumour in the airway may grow back.
 If necessary, it may be possible for the laser surgery to be done more than once.

 Some people may get relief from using oxygen.
 But it does not help everyone who is short of breath.
-A fan to cause movement in the air around you may help more.
+A handheld fan which directs cold air against the face may help more.
 It is certainly worth trying.

 Your doctor will prescribe oxygen for you if they think that it will help.
 Your GP can organise oxygen at home for you if you need it.
 In Scotland and Northern Ireland, this is arranged through your pharmacist.
 But since early 2006 there has been a different arrangement in England and Wales.
 There are 4 companies which supply oxygen to peoples' homes.
 They will supply cylinders or an oxygen concentrator.
 This extracts the required oxygen from room air and runs on electricity.
 You should also have an oxygen cylinder as a backup.
 There is more information about having oxygen at home in the lung cancer questions section.